Chrome

 This

-a steady hand and a little more work.
-You will need
+require a steady hand and a little more work.
+You

-to take off the head and one lug and look at the hole
+will need to take off the head and one lug and look

-that the lug sits in.
-Now, take a very sharp knife and
+at the hole that the lug sits in.
+Now, take a very

-or metal type cutting tool and very, very carefully
+sharp knife and or metal type cutting tool and very,

 I